Introduction

 The Role of BIM in Modern Educational Spaces

-Building Information Modelling—or BIM—is much more than a 3D modelling tool; it is a comprehensive process that revolutionises how educational structures are conceptualised, designed, and built.
+Building Information Modelling — or BIM — is much more than a 3D modelling tool; it is a comprehensive process that revolutionises how educational structures are conceptualised, designed, and built.
 By using BIM, architects and designers can create highly detailed, accurate, and efficient models that offer a holistic view of the educational environment.

 One significant advantage of BIM is its ability to improve collaboration right from the design phase.
-Digital models enable stakeholders—from educators to architects—to visualise the end space comprehensively and make collaborative decisions.
+Digital models enable stakeholders — from educators to architects — to visualise the end space comprehensively and make collaborative decisions.
 For instance, if an architect needs to consult a teacher about classroom layouts, they can easily share the BIM model, enabling interactive discussion on possible designs and their outcomes.

 Designing for Active Learning

-Active learning spaces are designed to shift from traditional lecture-centric spaces to ones that encourage student participation and interaction.
+Active learning spaces are designed to shift from traditional lecture-centric environments to ones that encourage student participation and interaction.
 These spaces are often equipped with flexible furniture, advanced technology, and multiple access points for media and resources.
 In this context, BIM helps in customising furniture and layouts that suit various teaching methods.

 Supporting Collaboration